Signatures of Self-Organised Criticality in an Ultracold Atomic Gas: Supplementary Information

 Equation \eqref{Eq6} provides a good approximation to the facilitation rate assuming the excitation density is small, but overestimates the true facilitation rate when there is several Rydberg excitations in proximity to state $l$ (due to truncating the expansion \eqref{Eq5} at first order).
 An exact computation of the facilitation radius for $w\ge1$ excited states inside a single shell shows that it grows as $r_{R}^{(w)}=w^{1/6}r_R$ (in $d=3$ dimensions).
 For a homogenous distribution of atoms, this yields a facilitation rate that grows proportional to $\sqrt{w}$, which is not a severe correction compared to the $\propto w$ growth predicted by Eq.~\eqref{Eq6} if one bears in mind the largely suppressed off-resonant excitation rate.
-Deviations from $w=0,1$ are suppressed by a factor $O(10^4)$.
+More than a single excitation inside the facilitation radius, i.e., $w>1$, can only be realized via additional spontaneous excitation events.
+The probability for $w>1$ is a factor of $\mathrm{O}(10^{-4})$ smaller compared to $w\leq 1$ and will have no impact on the dynamics.

 {\it Continuum Limit ---} For the reported experiments the atoms are free to move on the timescale of the slow SOC dynamics.
 However, the diffusion time scale (set by the temperature) for distances of the order of the facilitation radius $O(r_{fac})$ is about one order of magnitude slower than the inverse Rabi frequency.
 This justifies an effectively static model for the external degrees of freedom while ensuring that the the ground state density remains approximately homogenous on length scales compared to the facilitation radius.
 Thus we can coarse grain the dynamics by averaging the densities over facilitation shells \eq{Eq9}{ \rho({\bf r},t)\equiv\mathcal{N} \sum_{|{\bf r}_l-{\bf r}|\le r_{\text{fac}}} m_l,\ \ \ n({\bf r},t)\equiv\mathcal{N} \sum_{|{\bf r}_l-{\bf r}|\le r_{\text{fac}}} n_l,\ \ \ } where $\mathcal{N}=(\tfrac{4\pi}{3} r_{\text{fac}}^3)^{-1}$ is the normalization volume.